-We expect our next Water for our Future strategy, in 2027, will provide the opportunity to establish the specific actions we will take to deliver a major upgrade in the future.
+We expect our next Urban Water Strategy, in 2027, will provide the opportunity to establish the specific actions we will take to deliver a major upgrade in the future.

 Our focus in the next five years will be to progress a discussion about the options with the Lorne community, so we have a better understanding of the action we will be most likely to pursue.
 This will ensure we are then ready to act when required to secure Lorne's water future.